 The trouble with Christmas is that it’s a bit like the phrase: 'When you’re up to your neck in alligators, it's easy to forget that the initial objective was to drain the swamp.'

 This time of the year people start complaining about the expense and commerciality of Christmas.
-This year, with the belief that there is something 'wrong' going on in the world's finances, you may be dreading the expense of Christmas.
+This year, with the continuing belief that there is something 'wrong' going on in the world's finances, you may be dreading the expense of Christmas.
 But to name something is to give it power, and what have we done?
-We've given the financial situation a cute, alliterative name - the credit crunch.
+We gave the financial situation in the UK a cute, alliterative name – “the credit crunch.”
+Worldwide it’s 'the recession.'
 So we have made it real.

 Don't doubt for a minute the power of humanity to make thing real - a truth is only a belief held by a certain number of people and passed on to others who, in turn, believe it.
 By believing it, we make it real.